zeroluck/docs/sources/admin-guide/configuration/index.md

 user information from a remote LDAP/Active Directory with the local LDAP of the Gluu Server.
 The Gluu Server administrator needs to provide sufficient information including username and password before enabling this option.
-Before configuring Cache Refresh, you should read the [overview here](../../admin-guide/cache-refresh/index.md).
+Before configuring Cache Refresh, you should [read the overview](../../admin-guide/cache-refresh/index.md).
 After that you can learn about the Cache Refresh GUI tools [here](#cache-refresh).

 * _SCIM Support:_ If the organization already has an identity management